8bitbuddhist/PixelMaestro/docs/animation.md

 section->set_animation(blink_animation);
 ```

-Some animations (such as SPARKLE) support the use of additional parameters.
+Some animations (such as SparkleAnimation) support the use of additional parameters.
 You can set these parameters in the animation's constructor.

 ### Setting the Color Palette